What is a direct cremation?

 Choosing just cremation without a funeral service is a big decision.
 In addition to reading our guide which includes the following pros and cons, talking to family may help you decide if a simple cremation is the best option for you.

 Advantages of a direct funeral

 - Saves money – around 60% cheaper than a traditional funeral

 - No upsetting funeral service at a church or crematorium

-- Leaves family free to arrange a service where and when they choose
+- Leaves family free to ‘say goodbye’ where, when and how they choose

-- Ashes are returned if requested for family to keep, scatter or bury
+- Ashes are returned to family to keep, scatter or bury

 - No family viewing at a chapel of rest

 - The crematorium may not be local to you

 - No funeral service at the crematorium or church